I almost went with a fighter pilot theme. It would have been wrong.

 The obvious choice I almost made

-I’m an Air Force veteran.
+I am an Air Force veteran.
 I served during Operation Iraqi Freedom.
-I wanted to be an F-16 pilot since I was a kid watching Top Gun with my dad.
+I wanted to be an F-16 pilot since I was a kid watching Top Gun with my dad on Saturday afternoons and going to the El Toro airshow every year.
 The military shaped me in ways I carry every day.

 So when it came time to pick a visual direction, the fighter pilot theme was right there.
 Aviator imagery.
 Call signs.
 Mission briefings.
 It would have been easy.

 But it would have been wrong.
-My content isn’t about the military.
-It’s about building a personal brand with AI.
+My content is not about the military.
+It is about building a personal brand with AI.
 Wrap everything in fighter jet vocabulary and the audience thinks they landed on a veterans’ page.
 Not a content site.

-Your visual identity has to match what you’re building now, not just what you’re proud of from before.
+Your visual identity has to match what you are building now, not just what you are proud of from before.

 How I found the real pattern